 New Cars Cost More to Insure

 Something else you should consider is that financing a new car will mean you’ll need to buy more coverage.
-Your money lender will likely require you to carry collision and comprehensive insurance on your policy.
-This is on top of your state’s minimum auto insurance requirements.
+Your money lender will likely require you to carry collision and comprehensive on your policy.
+This is on top of your state’s minimum requirements.
 This is a sneaky way that buying a new vehicle can raise your rates.

 Used Cars are Cheaper to Insure